 - Don’t touch anything.
 Oils from your skin can do longterm damage to the caverns.

-- The caverns are mostly wheelchair accessible except for a few spots.
+- This segment of the caves of North Carolina are mostly wheelchair accessible except for a few spots.

 - Strollers and backpacks are not allowed on the tour.

 - Pets that can be carried during the entirety of the tour are welcome.